FragmentedCurve/www/README.md

 # Introduction

 cl-yag stands for Common Lisp Yet Another Generator and obviously it's written in Common Lisp.

-It has only one dependency : a common lisp interpreter.
+Currently, cl-yag can generate **gopher** and **html** website.

+**It needs a Common Lisp interpreter and a markdown-to-html export tool (like multimarkdown).**
 It is regularly tested with sbcl, clisp and ecl which are free, open-source and multi-platform.
 You don't need quicklisp library manager.

 **This comes with a minimalistic template**, don't expect something good looking without work.
 You will have to write the CSS entirely and modify the html to fit your need.

-As a "demo", there is [my website](https://dataswamp.org/~solene/) using cl-yag.
+As a "demo", there is [my website](https://dataswamp.org/~solene/) using cl-yag for html version, and [my gopher](gopher://perso.pw/) for gopher version.

 ## The hierarchy